springmerchant/bigcommerce-bulk-coupon-importer/README.md

 ---

+## 🖥️ Prefer a GUI?
+Try CouponBrew

+If you’d rather manage coupons through a point‑and‑click interface—or need to import **hundreds of thousands** (even **millions**) of codes—check out our companion BigCommerce app [**CouponBrew**](https://www.bigcommerce.com/apps/couponbrew/).

+- Upload & generate massive coupon files.
+- Pprogress dashboards and detailed error reporting.
+- Bulk actions (delete), and works with both legacy and promotional coupon codes

+Install it from the BigCommerce App Marketplace and start pushing giant code lists in minutes.

+---

 ## 🤝 Contributing

 Pull requests welcome!
 Please format with `ruff` / `black` and add unit tests for new behaviour.